pw_web#

 You can define a custom log source that works with the log viewer component by just extending the abstract LogSource class and emitting the logEntry events like this:

-import { LogSource, LogEntry, Severity } from 'pigweedjs/logging';
+import { LogSource, LogEntry, Level } from 'pigweedjs/logging';

 export class MockLogSource extends LogSource {